Kelly-Anne Lyons

 Kelly-Anne Lyons (born March 17, 1985) is an American actress, television presenter, writer and model.
 Lyons' breakthrough role was as the female lead, Kelly-Anne Manhattan, in the BBC comedy Dick and Dom's Funny Business.
-Before this, Lyons played the title role in Chelsey: OMG!, produced by British comedy and entertainment company Channel X. She is known for her characters in hidden camera sketch shows such as ITV1’s "Fool Britannia" with Dom Joly and BBC1’s "Richard Hammond’s Secret Service", as well as MTV’s "Flash Prank", Channel 5 (UK) ’s "Secret Interview", and National Geographic’s "Ape Man".
+Before this, Lyons played the title role in Chelsey: OMG!, produced by British comedy and entertainment company Channel X. She is known for her characters in hidden camera sketch shows such as ITV1’s "Fool Britannia" with Dom Joly and BBC1’s "Richard Hammond’s Secret Service", as well as MTV’s "Flash Prank", Channel 5's "Secret Interview", and National Geographic’s "Ape Man".
 She plays news anchor "Felicity Bond" in the BAFTA nominated BBC comedy "DNN" and "Tess" in BBC’s sitcom "Badults".

 Early life

 Born on March 17, 1985 in New Jersey, Lyons' family moved to Winston-Salem, North Carolina when she was five.
 She went on to study at the North Carolina School of the Arts.
 Her family returned to New Jersey before she reached her teens, living in the Basking Ridge section of Bernards Township, New Jersey.
 Lyons studied at Ridge High School from 1999 to 2003.
 Lyons went on to attend Marymount Manhattan College, where she graduated with a Bachelor of Arts in Psychology.
 Lyons also trained at the Weist Barron Hill Acting For Television and Film.